 And as you can see, I happily survived.

-Did Annapurna Turn Me into a Trekker?
+Did Annapurna turn me into a trekker?

-A question that's hard to answer!
+A question that’s hard to answer!
 I certainly did not regret doing the trek.
 And I think I understand now why my friends are into mountains.
-I pushed my limits and learned much about myself along the way - which is an important reason for my travel.
+I pushed my limits and learned much about myself along the way – which is an important reason for my travel.
+I’ve certainly learned more than I bargained for about trekking in the Annapurnas during the monsoons season as a novice trekker!

 But I began that year considering to do Macchu Picchu at the same time as my Easter Island trip for my birthday that year.
 Late November or December would be rainy season in Peru.
 And despite the enlightening and humbling experience of monsoon trekking in the Annapurnas, I simply didn’t think I could do wet trekking twice in a year.

 Will I trek again?
-Maybe - Never say never!
+Maybe – never say never!

 But for now, I leave the mountains and the monsoon behind.